Rijeka HarbourRijeka , Croatia

 The historic center of Rijeka is the Old Town with narrow winding cobblestone streets, beautiful houses with red tiled roofs amidst green spaces.

-Rijeka's most popular street is Krozo Pedestrian Street, which starts at the foot of the notable Baroque City Clock Tower.
+Most popular street in Rijeka in the webcam is Krozo Pedestrian Street, which starts at the foot of the notable Baroque City Clock Tower.
 Among the religious monuments stand out: the Capuchin Catholic Church of Our Lady of Lourdes, the Church of St. Jerome, the Cathedral of St. Vitus.

 Other attractions of Rijeka: